onurkybsi/smart-lock-demo/README.md

 ![Architecture](https://user-images.githubusercontent.com/54269270/146815651-b3dc86e6-fc90-4f12-ad62-aeb4032be4a7.png)

-_smart-lock-demo_ is designed according to [n-tier architecture](https://en.wikipedia.org/wiki/Multitier_architecture).
+_smart-lock-demo_ is designed according to [n-layer architecture](https://www.ibm.com/cloud/learn/three-tier-architecture).
 As can be seen from the drawing above, the system is built on 4 layers: `WebAPI`, `Business`, `Data` and `Infrastructure`.
 All layers specify all their dependencies using _KybInfrastructure's_ [ModuleDescriptor](https://github.com/onurkybsi/KybInfrastructure/tree/master/KybInfrastructure.Core/ModuleDescriptor).
 The _WebAPI_ layer provides **_absolute independence_** between all layers in the system by resolving the ModuleDescriptor's of all layers.

 # WebAPI Layer